another-guy/Contests/README.md

 * Theory of Probabilities
 * Gradient descent

+# Coding Problems and Solutions from Books and Contests

+## Structure

+### `python` directory

+Is for Python code only.

+### `typescript` directory.

+Is for TypeScript code only.
+It is organized in a form of a normal npm module.

+Use `npm run test:single-run` to run all unit tests.
+The code coverage report will be available under `coverage` directory.

 # List of Topics for Software Developer Interview Preparation

 This list is intended to cover the CS topics which are usefull or good to know for the Software Engineer technical interview.